Emma of Waldeck and Pyrmont: Regency

 Three days before William died on 23 November 1890, Emma became regent for her incapacitated husband.
 She continued her regency until Wilhelmina's eighteenth birthday on 31 August 1898.
 The Grand Duchy of Luxembourg, the crown of which according to the House-Treaty should not be inherited by a woman, passed to Adolf, Duke of Nassau, who happened to be Queen Emma's maternal uncle.

 Emma was the first woman to rule The Netherlands since Princess Carolina of Orange-Nassau a century before, and the first woman to rule the Kingdom of the Netherlands.
 She took her position of regent seriously.
 Her task was not simple, since William had antagonized many politicians with his autocratic ways.
-She managed to establish better relations between the royal house and the political world fairly quickly with good advisors, particularly Jhr J. Röell and Jhr GCJ van Reenen.
-She met personally with every government minister at least once every two weeks to keep herself informed of all political issues, and strictly adhered to the rules of the constitutional monarchy.
+She managed to establish better relations between the royal house and the political world fairly quickly with good advisors, particularly Jonkheer Joan Röell and Jonkheer Gerlach Cornelis Joannes van Reenen.
+She had meetings with every government minister at least once every two weeks to keep herself informed of all political issues, and strictly adhered to the rules of the constitutional monarchy.
 She used the trust she gained by respecting the constitutional forms and her influence on political issues she cared about, which resulted in compromises where she often managed to get her way.
 One statesman commented that Emma was efficient because she combined a strong will with soft forms, something they had not been used to.

-As regent Emma presided over three cabinets.
-In 1891, Emma refused to appoint the suggested minister Johannes Tak van Poortvliet, with whom she had a tense relationship, in favor of G. van Tienhoven.
+As regent, Emma presided over three cabinets.
+In 1891, Emma refused to appoint the suggested minister Johannes Tak van Poortvliet, with whom she had a tense relationship, in favor of Gijsbert van Tienhoven.
 In 1894 she was convinced by Tak van Poortvliet to dissolve Parliament.
 When a new cabinet was to be sworn in, she refused until she had read and approved of their political program.
 In 1897, she demanded that both the Liberal parties were to be included in the new cabinet and the Aceh War was to continue, before she agreed to have the new government sworn in.
-She wrote and held her speeches in Dutch, and engaged herself in the Dutch Colonial Empire, attending the military parades and celebrations associated with Imperial achievements.
+She wrote and delivered her speeches in Dutch, and engaged herself in the Dutch Colonial Empire, attending the military parades and celebrations associated with Imperial achievements.

 In addition to her administrative duties, Emma paid great attention to the education of her daughter.
 When Wilhelmina reached the age of 16, Emma considered her childhood over and Wilhelmina spent the next two years being prepared for her job as a reigning queen.
 During her government, she took Wilhelmina on tours through the provinces to visit local charities, hospitals, churches and factories and acquaint Wilhelmina with her future duties.